spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 #### Test Data

-Once the stream is deployed and running, you can now post some data.
+Once the stream is deployed and running, you can post some data.
 You can use the following curl command to do so:

 ```bash
 curl http://localhost:20100 -H "Content-type: text/plain" -d "Happy streaming"